aanjaneyam/getdata-010-project/README.md

 7. Labels of the dataset are then reset with descriptive names using names() and gsub() functions.

 8. run_analysis.R finally creates an independent tidy dataset with the average of each variable for each activity and each subject using aggregate() function.
 It also orders the dataset by subject and activitynames.
-Lastly it uses write.table function to write the required dataset to tidy_data.txt file.
+Lastly it uses write.table function to write the independent dataset to tidy_data.txt file.